The Pitfalls of Test Coverage: Introducing Mutation Testing with Stryker and Cosmic Ray

 Key Takeaways

-• Coverage is just the beginning – line coverage tells you what is not tested, not the quality of what is tested.
+• Coverage is just the beginning – Line coverage tells you what is not tested, not the quality of what is tested.

-• Mutation testing is expensive but worth it – runs can take tens of minutes, but the payoff is huge for core business logic.
+• Mutation testing is expensive but worth it – Full runs can take tens of minutes, but the payoff is huge for core business logic.

 Verification Checklist

-• Overview – goals and scope are clear.
+• Overview – Goals and scope are clear.

-• Implementation – tech stack and code examples are included.
+• Implementation – Tech stack and code examples are included.

-• Debugging – at least one specific problem and its solution are described.
+• Debugging – At least one specific problem and its solution are described.

-• Key Takeaways – lessons learned and future plans are outlined.
+• Key Takeaways – Lessons learned and future plans are outlined.

 Length Guidelines